• Travelsignposts Home

 Christmas Market with a Difference

-Just north of the Christkindlesmarkt, on Rathausplatz, is the Christmas Market of Sister Cities.
+Just behind the City Hall is the Christmas Market of Sister Cities.
 This market takes on a international flair and you’ll find market stalls from a range of Nuremberg’s sister cities.
-These include Prague, Nice, Krakow, Glasgow and Antalya, just to name a few.
-At this market you’ll find crafts and gift items from all over the world.
+These include Brasov (Romania), Cordoba (Spain), Kavala (Greece) and Bar (Montenegro), to name a few.
+Many of the stalls here are operated by non-profit organizations and proceeds of sales are donated to charitable projects in the sister cities.

 Christmas City and Sternenhaus for Children

 If you’re travelling with kids, call in at the “Kinderweihnacht” a Christmas market especially for children.
-Located on Hans-Sachs-Platz, the Children’s Christmas starts on November 14 to give children a head start before the big crowds arrive.
+Located on Hans-Sachs-Platz, the Children’s Christmas usually commences earlier to give children a head start before the big crowds arrive.
 Here the little ones can enjoy magical rides on its merry-go-round, ferris wheel and a steam railway.

 Every Tuesday to Friday at 2:30 pm, the Christ Child (Christkind) visits the Children’s Christmas market and invites children for a free ride on the merry-go-round.
 Children also have a chance do some baking at the Christmas bakery and other hands-on activities at other booths.
 On December 8, at 5:45 pm, Nuremberg school children lead the atmospheric Procession of Lights to the foot of the Imperial Castle where they perform the Nativity play.